Get Employer Support

 - Make your proposal more powerful by listing the facility's goals and objectives, and how they relate to the corresponding educational sessions.

-- A list of areas where your facility faces challenges, and how the proposed sessions you would like to attend will help you to develop solutions to meet your facility’s needs.
+- Make a list of areas where your facility faces challenges, and how the proposed sessions you would like to attend will help you develop solutions to meet your facility’s needs.